 We believe that the system for car bulbs is vastly outdated.
 The The Road Vehicles Lighting Regulations 1989 is based on old technology and doesn’t account for newer technologies like LED’s.
 The regulations are not in-line with current MOT testing guidelines and creates a confusing message for people looking to purchase these products.
-One side tells them they are not road legal yet the other side tells them it is fine for an MOT.

-Sealed LED headlight units might seem like a good option when buying a car or van but consider the costs for the future.
+Sealed LED units might seem like a good option when buying a car or van but consider the costs for the future.